danialbagheri/Invoice-Dashboard/README.md

 ### Linco Care dashboard

-> This app is under development.
+> This project is under development.

-Current modules in the app:
+Current apps in the project:

 * Payment receipts and invoice
-* Wiki for staff informaiton and handbook
+* Wiki for staff information and handbook
+* Reviews approval